 I’ve been a professional writer and editor for over fifteen years.
 I started out on the editorial staff at Ziff Davis and CBS Publications, where I wrote articles for the magazine Backpacker and discovered new writers from the avalanche of unsolicited manuscripts that landed on my desk every week.
 I went on to write feature articles for the Italian lifestyle magazine, Inizio.
 I’ve written about food, travel, fashion, culture, and motherhood for The New Yorker and Redbook.
 As a freelance editor I’ve worked on everything from novels, short stories, and memoir to audiovisual scripts, marketing and web copy.
 My stories have been finalists in the Howard Frank Mosher Short Fiction Prize, Inkwell Journal’s Fiction Prize, and the Gulf Coast Fiction Award.
 I received my M.FA. in Writing from Vermont College of Fine Arts where I also delivered a graduate lecture on how to select and use significant details in fiction and memoir.

-And listen to me talk about writing on WIOX Radio here.
+You can listen to me talk about writing on WIOX Radio here.

 My articles and courses are designed to help you develop an ongoing dialogue with your prose, to engage with your writing in a spirit of play, experimentation, purpose, and discovery.
 I’m here to help you galvanize your ideas into elegant, potent stories.